Razzue/Warcraft-AOT/README.md

 ZeroLP: [SharpNativeDLL]("https://github.com/ZeroLP/SharpNativeDLL/") -> For introducing me to a template for my projects going forward.

-Because of these individuals, I acheived something i was always told "is impossible".
+Because of these individuals, I achieved something i was always told "is impossible".

 ## Disclaimer